syncfusion-content/flutter-docs/Flutter/chat/composer.md

 #### Enabled

-The ['enabled'](https://api.flutter.dev/flutter/material/InputDecoration/enabled.html) property defines whether the compose feature is in an enabled or disabled state.
+The [enabled](https://api.flutter.dev/flutter/material/InputDecoration/enabled.html) property defines whether the compose feature is in an enabled or disabled state.
 By default, it is set to true.
 If set to false, the compose feature will be disabled, and the default action button will also be disabled.

 #### Border

-The ['border'](https://api.flutter.dev/flutter/material/InputDecoration/border.html) property defines shape of the border that is drawn around the text field.
-By default, an [`OutlineInputBorder`] is used.
+The [border](https://api.flutter.dev/flutter/material/InputDecoration/border.html) property defines shape of the border that is drawn around the text field.
+By default, an [OutlineInputBorder] is used.

 {% tabs %}
 {% highlight dart %}